Power in Your Pocket or Purse

-WELCOME TO THE THIRD MEETING OF OUR 40TH ANNIVERSARY YEAR!!!
+WELCOME TO THE 5th MEETING OF OUR 40TH ANNIVERSARY YEAR!!!

 SCHEDULE: